Dove World Outreach Center Quran-burning controversy: National

 The commander of the International Security Assistance Force in Afghanistan, General David Petraeus said, "It is precisely the kind of action the Taliban uses and could cause significant problems.
 Not just here, but everywhere in the world we are engaged with the Islamic community."
 On the same day hundreds of Afghans protested in Kabul against the planned Quran burning event, chanting "death to America" and throwing rocks at a passing military convoy.
 Military officials also expressed fears that the protests would spread to other cities.
 Military officers at the Pentagon consequently said they hoped the rare incursion into politics by a military commander would convince Pastor Jones to cancel his plans.
 The pastor responded to Petraeus' statement that, "We understand the General's concerns.
 We are sure that his concerns are legitimate.
 [Nonetheless] [w]e must send a clear message to the radical element of Islam.
 We will no longer be controlled and dominated by their fears and threats."

 Republicans in Congress also criticized Jones and his plans.
 House Minority Leader John Boehner said: "Just because you have a right to do something in America does not mean it is the right thing to do."
 Former Alaska governor Sarah Palin also criticized Jones, calling his plans "insensitive and an unnecessary provocation," and Republican 2008 presidential nominee John McCain and Senate Minority Leader Mitch McConnell both argued that the actions of Jones put American troops overseas at risk.
-Former U.S. President Barack Obama made a statement on ABC News regarding the event, stating that "what he is purposing to do is completely contrary to our values as Americans."
+President Barack Obama made a statement on ABC News regarding the event, stating that "what he is proposing to do is completely contrary to our values as Americans."
 He added that Terry Jones' plan to burn the Quran will put American soldiers at risk.
 One book distribution website, SacredBookSource.com, offered to give away 1,001 free Qurans and 1,000 free Bibles for every Quran Jones destroyed.

 International

 The German Evangelical Alliance formally dissociated itself from the proposed Quran burning, because of the widely circulated report that in his time in Cologne, Jones had been associated with the evangelical alliance.

 The Al-Falluja web forum threatened a bloody war against America in response to the burning of the Quran.

-Various other Muslims, such as the Ahmadiyya Muslim Community have argued that the Dove World Outreach Center is not following the true teachings of Christianity of tolerance and love.
+Various other Muslims, such as Ahmadiyya have argued that the Dove World Outreach Center is not following the true teachings of Christianity of tolerance and love.
 They quote Jesus: "But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you..."(Gospel of Matthew 5:44–45).
 The Head of the Community, Mirza Masroor Ahmad, has stated that "Religious extremism, be it Christian extremism, Muslim extremism or any other kind, is never a true reflection of the religion".